U.S. tech industry needs women, must interest them at school

 FILLING THE GAP

-The dearth of women and minorities in the tech world also creates an economic problem, she said.
+The dearth of women and minorities in the tech world also creates an economic problem, he said.

 A study cited by the White House said 1.4 million computer science jobs would be available by 2020, but only 400,000 graduates would be there to fill the openings.